off-grid-block/vote/README.md

     }
     ```
     This endpoint will create a signing DID & verkey pair for the application and store that information inside the client agent and VON Network ledger.
-2. Using the ID returned in the previous POST request, send another POST request to `localhost:8000/api/v1/admin/agent/{client_agent_id}/connect` to establish a connection between the client and admin agents.
+3. Using the ID returned in the previous POST request, send another POST request to `localhost:8000/api/v1/admin/agent/{client_agent_id}/connect` to establish a connection between the client and admin agents.
-3. Register a public DID for the admin agent on the VON Network ledger by sending a POST request to `localhost:8000/api/v1/admin/agent/1/register-ledger`.
-(No need to repeat this process for the client agent; a public DID was automatically registered when you created the controller in step 1)
 4. Issue a credeential by sending a POST to `http://localhost:8000/api/v1/admin/agent/{client_agent_id}/issue-credential` with the following body:
     ```
     {